MicrosoftDocs/defender-docs/articles/defender-for-cloud/cluster-security-dashboard.md

 ---
 title: Cluster Security Dashboard
-description: Show the capabilities of the Cluster Security Dashboard
+description: Explain the views and action in the Cluster Security Dashboard.
-author: ehorwitz-ms #Required; your GitHub user alias, with correct capitalization ms.author: dcurwin #Required; microsoft alias of author ms.service: #Required; use the name-string related to slug in ms.product/ms.service ms.topic: concept #Required; leave this attribute/value as-is ms.date: 12/19/2024 #Required; mm/dd/yyyy format
+author: ehorwitz-ms
+ms.author: dacurwin
+ms.topic: conceptual
+ms.date: 12/19/2024

 CustomerIntent: As the person responsible for the security of a cluster, I want know what views and actions the cluster security dashboard provides, so I can remediate security issues in the cluster.
 ---